 As an eating disorder dietitian, I am constantly inspired by the resilience and courage of my clients.
 Recovery is a difficult and often non-linear process, but the rewards are immeasurable.

-Recently, I was in a local used bookstore, and I saw a quote that reminded me of the essential qualities of recovery.
+Recently, I was in a local used bookstore, and I saw a quote that reminded me of the qualities of recovery.
 The quote was by Ms. Frizzle, the famous teacher from The Magic School Bus:

 “Take chances, make mistakes, get messy.”